eshaan-vimal/chaos-enhanced-feature-engineering_ECG/README.md

 | **Proposed Framework** | **SVM (RBF)** | **95.25%** | **0.87** | **~250 ms** |
 | **Proposed Framework** | **XGBoost** | **97.47%** | **0.93** | **~10 ms** |

-**The Insight:** Both SVM and XGBoost—when given our chaos-enhanced features—surpass the Deep Learning benchmark.
+**The Insight:** Both SVM and XGBoost when given our chaos-enhanced features surpass the Deep Learning benchmark.
 The performance gain comes from **better data representation**, not model complexity.
 Any classical classifier benefits; XGBoost simply extracts the most from the feature space.

 ---